tmarkec/take_a_hike/README.md

 ### Footer
-- The footer is found at the bottom of every page and responsive for tablet and mobile too.
+- The footer is found at the bottom of every page and is responsive for tablet and mobile too.
-- It displays logo in the left corner, social links (Youtube, Facebook, Twitter & Youtube) are in the middle of the footer and Subscription field is on the right side of the footer.
+- It displays the logo in the left corner, social links (Youtube, Facebook, Twitter & Youtube) are in the middle of the footer and, the Subscription field is on the right side of the footer.
-- When any of the icons are clicked the social media site opens on a seperate tab, this way the user still has the main website open, also by clicking on logo the user is redirected to the home page.
+- When any of the icons are clicked the social media site opens on a separate tab, this way the user still has the main website open, also by clicking on thelogo the user is redirected to the home page.

 <details><summary>Footer</summary>
 <img src="readme_img/footer.png">
 </details>

 ### Home Page
-- The home page has a dark hero image with text gradually displaying and deleting indicating site purpouse
+- The home page has a dark hero image with text gradually displaying and deleting indicating site purpose
-- Bellow hero image there are two sections which describes the owner of the page and his reach to the community with icons and numbers
+- Bellow hero image there are two sections which describe the owner of the page and his reach to the community with icons and numbers

 <details><summary>Home page</summary>
 <img src="readme_img/home_page.png">